Muyi2905/MergeSort-Algorithm-py/README.md

 # MergeSort-Algorithm-using python programming language
 # Summary
-So this is how you can implement the merge sort algorithm using Python.
+This is how you can implement the merge sort algorithm using Python.
 It is currently the most efficient approach to sort arrays among all the sorting algorithms in computer science.